AbbVie settles New York opioid case for $200 mln as trial winds down | Business

 AbbVie settles New York opioid case for $200 mln as trial winds down

-Drugmaker AbbVie Inc agreed to pay $200 million to settle claims by New York that it helped fuel an epidemic of opioid addiction in the state, on the day jurors were expected to hear closing arguments at the end of a five-month trial.
+Harvey Bartle, a lawyer for Teva, told jurors in his closing argument that the state and counties had not presented any testimony supporting their claim that marketing by Teva or any of its affiliates improperly influenced doctors to prescribe opioids.
+"The governments have not shown you a single prescription, let alone a considerable number, of our client's medicines in Nassau, Suffolk or New York that should not have been written," he said.

-Drugmaker AbbVie Inc agreed to pay $200 million to settle claims by New York that it helped fuel an epidemic of opioid addiction in the state, on the day jurors were expected to hear closing arguments at the end of a five-month trial.
-New York Attorney General Letitia James announced the deal on Wednesday, saying more than $150 million would be used to remedy harms cause opioid addiction.
-Teva Pharmaceutical Industries Ltd remains a defendant in the case, with closing arguments are expected to proceed later in the day.
+AbbVie Inc agreed to pay $200 million to settle claims by New York that its Allergan unit helped fuel an epidemic of opioid addiction in the state, shortly before jurors heard closing arguments from remaining defendant Teva Pharmaceutical Industries Ltd in a trial that has lasted more than five months.
+New York Attorney General Letitia James announced the deal on Wednesday, saying more than $150 million would be used to remedy harms caused by opioid addiction.
+Allergan, which AbbVie acquired in 2020, said in a statement it was pleased to have reached the settlement.

-James, along with New York's Nassau and Suffolk Counties, had been seeking to hold Teva and AbbVie responsible for the cost of dealing with opioid addiction.
-Israel-based Teva has said it complied with federal regulations and that changing standards of care were behind surging opioid prescriptions.
+James, along with New York's Nassau and Suffolk Counties, had been seeking to hold Teva and AbbVie liable for marketing practices that they said encouraged addiction.
+The settlement resolves the counties' claims against Allergan as well.
+Harvey Bartle, a lawyer for Teva, told jurors in his closing argument that the state and counties had not presented any testimony supporting their claim that marketing by Teva or any of its affiliates improperly influenced doctors to prescribe opioids.

+"The governments have not shown you a single prescription, let alone a considerable number, of our client's medicines in Nassau, Suffolk or New York that should not have been written," he said.
+Bartle also said that the increase of opioid prescriptions in the 2000s was driven by changing medical standards, endorsed by government regulators, that emphasized treating pain more aggressively.

+The state and counties are expected to present their closing arguments later this week or next.
 The case is one of more than 3,300 filed by state, local and tribal governments across the country accusing drugmakers of minimizing the addictiveness of opioid pain medications, and distributors and pharmacies of ignoring red flags that they were being diverted into illegal channels.
-On Tuesday, jurors saw the last evidence in the case, including two parody videos made in 2006 for a sales meeting at Cephalon, which sold potent opioids meant for cancer pain.
-The company was later acquired by Teva.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)